-Server function Remark Server on which the CSV connector for synchronization is installed.
-CSV connector The Active Directory domain controller.
-Servers that are not labeled Domain controller as domain controllers are considered to be member servers.
+Server function Remark CSV connector Server on which the CSV connector for synchronization is installed.
+Domain controller The Active Directory domain controller.
+Servers that are not labeled as domain controllers are considered to be member servers.
 Printer server Server that acts as a print server.
 Generic server Server for generic synchronization with a custom target system.
-Server for adding home directories for user accounts.
-Home server Update server This server automatically updates the software on all the other servers.
+Home server Server for adding home directories for user accounts.
+Update server This server automatically updates the software on all the other servers.
 The server requires a direct connection to the database server that One Identity Manager database is installed on.
 It can run SQL tasks.
 The server with the One Identity Manager database installed on it is labeled with this functionality during initial installation of the schema.
-SQL processing It can run SQL tasks.
-The server requires a direct connection to the server database server that One Identity Manager database is installed on.
+SQL processing server It can run SQL tasks.
+The server requires a direct connection to the database server that One Identity Manager database is installed on.
 Several SQL processing servers can be set up to spread the load of SQL processes.
 The system distributes the generated SQL processes throughout all the Job servers with this server function.
 CSV script server This server can process CSV files using the ScriptComponent process component.
-Generic database This server can connect to an ADO.
-Net database. connector One Identity Server on which the One Identity Manager connector is installed.
+Generic database connector This server can connect to an ADO.Net database.
+One Identity Manager database connector Server on which the One Identity Manager connector is installed.
 This server synchronizes the One Identity Manager target system.
-Manager database connector One Identity Server on which a One Identity Manager Service is installed.
-Manager Service installed Primary domain Primary domain controller. controller Profile server Server for setting up profile directories for user accounts.
-SAM Server for running synchronization with an SMB-based target system. synchronization Server
+One Identity Manager Service installed Server on which a One Identity Manager Service is installed.
+Primary domain controller Primary domain controller.
+Profile server Server for setting up profile directories for user accounts.
+SAM synchronization Server Server for synchronizing an SMB-based target system.
+SMTP host Server from which One Identity Manager Service sends email